Molecular Mass Of Sulphuric Acid

 One common mistake when calculating molecular mass is confusing molecular mass with molar mass.
 While they are numerically equivalent, molecular mass refers to the mass of a single molecule (in atomic mass units), while molar mass refers to the mass of one mole of substance (in grams per mole).
 For sulphuric acid, both values are 98.08, but they represent different concepts.

 Another misunderstanding is assuming that the molecular mass of a compound is always a whole number.
-This misconception arises because many people learn about atomic masses using rounded values in early chemistry classes.
-However, atomic masses are weighted averages of all naturally occurring isotopes, which is why the molecular mass of sulphuric acid is 98.08 rather than exactly 98.
+That said, this misconception arises because many people learn about atomic masses using rounded values in early chemistry classes.
+On the flip side, atomic masses are weighted averages of all naturally occurring isotopes, which is why the molecular mass of sulphuric acid is 98.08 rather than exactly 98.

 Students sometimes also forget to multiply the atomic mass by the number of atoms present in the formula.
-For sulphuric acid, it's crucial to remember that there are 4 oxygen atoms, not just 1.
+On top of that, for sulphuric acid, it's crucial to remember that there are 4 oxygen atoms, not just 1.
 Forgetting to multiply the oxygen atomic mass by 4 would result in a significantly underestimated molecular mass.

 FAQs